kc611/mlir-tutorials/tutorials/2. Conditionals and Loops in MLIR/README.md

 ```

-using the `scf` dialect.
-This dialect specializes in  operations that represent control flow constructs such as `if` and `for`.
-Structured as in the control flow has a structure unlike, for example, `goto`s or `assert`s which are direct jump from one location to another within the logic.
+The `scf` dialect specializes in  operations that represent control flow constructs such as `if` and `for`.
+Structured control flow has a structure unlike, for example, `goto`s or `assert`s which are direct jump from one location to another within the logic.

 In our specific example above we've used a very specific operation [`scf.for`](https://mlir.llvm.org/docs/Dialects/SCFDialect/#scffor-scfforop) which requires `%start`, `%stop` and `%step` variables respectively.
 These is equivalent to writing `for(i=start;i<stop;i+=step)` loop in C++ or `for i in range(start, step, stop)` in Python.
 Then we define the `iter_args(..)` which define the common variable(s) across every iteration of the loop.
 For instance in our example after each iteration, the variable `%sum_iter` will be supplied to the loop body.
 The initial value in the first iteration of loop for the `%sum_iter` will be what we assigned to it at initialization during `iter_args()` i.e. `%sum_0` in our case.
 Then we yield values out of the first iteration using the `scf.yield` syntax, assigning the same yielded value to the `%sum_iter` in the next iteration.
 Hence continuing the for loop till the termination condition.
 This continues till the loop terminates and the final value is assigned to `%sum` which is then returned by the function.